-Emigreen’s exhaust gas after-treatment systems have broken all records.
-Recently, the system they installed in the Anda, a barge from the Netherlands, passed the historic 30,000-hour limit.
-Using the same technology and innovation, Emigreen has also developed and installed after-treatment systems for organisations in other market segments, all with unprecedented durability and performance.
-This pioneer in the Dutch and European market appears, therefore, to be the only one which can effortlessly meet the new requirement of 10,000 operating hours.
+Emigreen®’s exhaust gas aftertreatment systems have broken all records.
+The system installed on the Dutch barge Anda recently passed the 30,000-hour mark – a historic achievement.
+Using the same innovative technology, Emigreen® has also developed and installed aftertreatment systems for customers in other sectors, consistently delivering unprecedented durability and performance.
+A pioneer in the Dutch and European markets, Emigreen® appears to be the only supplier who can effortlessly meet the new emissions standard requirement of 10,000 operating hours.

-The main engines of the barge Anda are equipped with an Emigreen after-treatment system.
-The system consists of a particulate filter, which filters particles from the exhaust gasses, and an SCR-catalyst, which reduces NOx emissions by about 90%.
-This way the barge comfortably meets the toughest emission requirements.
-The particulate filter and SCR-catalyst are part of a sophisticated, high-performance after-treatment system, which also conforms to the Shipping Inspection’s stringent noise requirements.
+The main engines of the Dutch barge Anda are equipped with an Emigreen® aftertreatment system.
+The unit includes a particulate filter, which removes particles from the exhaust gasses, and an SCR catalytic converter, which reduces NOx emissions by about 90%.

 This ensures that the barge comfortably meets the most rigorous emission standards.
 The particulate filter and SCR catalytic converter are part of a sophisticated, high-performance aftertreatment system, which also meets the Netherlands Shipping Inspectorate’s stringent ship noise requirements.